Your Ultimate Survival Guide to Songkran Festival

 · 2 min read

 If you're planning a trip to Thailand in April, you're in for a treat: Songkran Festival.
 The Songkran Festival, also known as the Water Festival, is a beloved tradition in Thailand that celebrates the Thai New Year.
-This vibrant festival, which takes place from April 13 to 15 (or longer in some areas) each year, is famous for its high-energy water fights and festive spirit.
+Traditionally, the festival takes place for 3 days in April each year.
+However, as part of Thailand's effort to push Songkran into world-class festival, the festival in 2024 will be a month-long event that takes place throuoghout the country!

 Where to go for the best water fights